usnistgov/ThreeBodyTB.jl/examples/README.md

 own DFT calculations.
 Shows how to run Quantum Espresso using the `ThreeBodyTB` code, construct tight-binding models for individual DFT calculations, and then fit coefficients to those DFT/TB models.
-This example is not necessary to use the pre-fix coefficient library.
+This example is only for advanced users who want to fit their own coefficients, rather than use the provided coefficients.